Rewrite and htaccess: Differences and Considerations When Migrating from NGINX and Apache to ServBay

 Configuration File Structure:

-- NGINX's configuration file structure is more complex, while Caddy's
+- NGINX's configuration file structure is relatively complex, whereas Caddy's

 Caddyfile